 Hazard Analysis — Cuts and punctures from tools or materials

-Problem:Workers that load, unload and distribute construction materials may face hazards from cuts and punctures from tools or materials.
+Problem:Workers that unload, store, move and place rebar may face hazards from cuts and punctures from tools or materials.

 Construction tasks that involve cutting, abrasive and sharp tools or materials may cut and puncture workers' body parts.

 For clean cuts, the edges around these wounds are typically smooth and linear where the surrounding flesh remains unchanged.
 These type of cuts are usually brought together easily and knit rapidly in the healing process.
 For jagged cuts, the edges around these wounds are usually rough and require additional healing time.

 Punctures are typically piercings or perforations through the skin (i.e. a nail from a nail gun).
 Depending on the object causing the puncture, the edges of the wound may be crushed.
 Sometimes, even the fragments of tools or materials may bury under the skin layer.

 Both cuts and punctures will usually be accompanied by bleeding.
 For traumatic cuts or punctures, these are frequently combined with injuries to tendons, joints and bones.